NoBlackBoxes/LastBlackBox/boxes/audio/i2s/README.md

 ## Usage

 The i2s hardware and software interfaces with Linux's ALSA (advanced linux sound architecture).
 Therefore, ALSA commands, and any programs that use ALSA, should "just work".
-We have also included a Python sound library (NBB_sound) that you can use the record from the microphones and output sound to the speaker.
+We have also included a Python sound library (NB3_sound) that you can use the record from the microphones and output sound to the speaker.
 The library (and examples) can be found here: [Python Audio Examples](../python)